Drek282/PsychoStats/README.md

 ## **Future Plans**

 * Improve display on mobile devices.
-* I have found the old PsychoStats documentation on The Wayback Machine, thanks to QuakerOates.
-I will be spending some time with that and seeing how it directs further efforts to restore and update functionality.
-I will also be looking into transferring the old PsychoStats Wiki to GitHub.
+* Copy the old PsychoStats wiki content from The Wayback Machine to the GitHub wiki.
 * Full PHP 8.x compatibility.
 * Clean up deprecated PHP.
 * Clean up obsolete and deprecated html.